lsst-sqre/sqr-006/index.rst

 As shown in :numref:`fig-ltd-arch`, LTD Keeper directly interacts with AWS S3 (storage), AWS Route53 (DNS) and Fastly_ (CDN).
 LTD Keeper also maintains an SQL database of all documentation products, editions and builds.
 Clients can interact with LTD Keeper resources, and trigger actions, through a RESTful HTTP API.
-LTD Mason is the original client of this API.
+LTD Mason is the original consumer of this API.

 LTD Keeper's API is documented at https://ltd-keeper.lsst.io.
 This section will describe the API resources and methods broadly; those writing clients should consult the API reference documentation.